navisingh14/OODD-Programming-Assignment/README.md

 Credentials:
-Superadmin name: nsingh9@ncsu.edu
+Superadmin Name: nsingh9@ncsu.edu    Password: foobar

-password: foobar

 There are three levels of membership in the system: superadmin, admin and user.